aakashloyar/webcohort/Week16/16.3/my-app/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+//cookie are used to authenticate
+//they automatically sent on each request
+//properties
+//can be sent only on secure requests

+//3 settings of cookies
+//strict-> property to make these cookies sent only from cross origin site
+//lax-> property as strict but any website is giving link to original website then directly signin if already signed it as it can send cookie
+//none-> can be sent from any site-> can lead to cbfr attacks cbfr attacks->other site can send request as cookie is already stored and it will go with every request so other website can send some dangerous